Dances from More Lands

 A Solo Performance by Nakamura Umemaru at the Portland Japanese Garden

 Kabuki [Say it: “kah-BOO-kee!”] is a style of theater performance with singing and dancing.
-Kabuki has been performed in Japan since the early 1600s.
+The performance originated in Japan in the early 1600s.
 Kabuki artists tell stories through expressive movements, using colorful costumes and makeup, and elaborate stage sets.

 Kabuki artist Nakamura Umemaru dances and acts in this beautiful performance.